orientechnologies/orientdb-docs/src/internals/Network-Binary-Protocol.md

 Added cluster-id in the REQUEST_CREATE_RECORD response.

 ## Version 25
-Reviewd serialization of index changes in the REQUEST_TX_COMMIT for detais [#2676](https://github.com/orientechnologies/orientdb/issues/2676)
+Reviewed serialization of index changes in the REQUEST_TX_COMMIT for details [#2676](https://github.com/orientechnologies/orientdb/issues/2676)
 Removed double serialization of commands parameters, now the parameters are directly serialized in a document see [Network Binary Protocol Commands](Network-Binary-Protocol-Commands.md) and [#2301](https://github.com/orientechnologies/orientdb/issues/2301)

 ## Version 24